 Even though the picture isn’t monochromatic yet, it’s ready to go as soon as you get it into your favorite photo editing program.
-We had put together 36 best photo apps based on the photo app features, their ease-of-use, and social sharing capabilities.
+We had put together top app for photo editing based on the photo app features, their ease-of-use, and social sharing capabilities.

 That isn’t to say that you can’t get great results by playing around with old images on the computer.
 It merely means that the best images are the ones you plan for.

 Obviously, the color is a powerful part of the message you want to communicate.
 But what is the subject of the photo?
 It’s easy to figure out in portrait photography, but in other instances, it might not be so certain.
 Sometimes, you might like the scene and the color, but not have a subject.
 The fact that you are going to make it into a monochrome composition means you have a little flexibility.
 The color is going to speak for itself no matter what you choose.
 Regardless, you want something for the viewer to see; you want something that the color draws attention to.

 For a single-color composition to really pop, the range of tones in the image needs to be just right.
 Use the histogram tool on your camera or editing software to view how the light is distributed.
 There should be a bell-shaped curve, evenly distributed with sufficient blacks and whites.

 To correct it, use the curves tool.
 Curves allow you to modify the histogram directly.
 If it’s too far one way or another, you can drag it around until the curve is centered.
 You can also drag the mid-range tones up or down to bring out details in the image.